NachtRaveVL/Simple-SolarTracker-Arduino/README.md

 Recommended: 512kB–1MB+ Flash, 24–32kB+ SRAM, 32–48MHz+

-Modern 32-bit boards such as Pico RP2040/RP2350, ESP32, Teensy 3.5+, STM32, GIGA, and Portenta-class devices are the natural starting point when tracking, logging, UI, and networking are expected to run together.
+Modern 32-bit boards such as Pico RP2040/RP2350, ESP32, Teensy 3.5+, STM32, GIGA, and Portenta-class devices are the natural starting point when automation, logging, UI, and networking are expected to run together.

-Helioduino systems may need to monitor voltage, current, power, battery state, environmental conditions, and multiple controlled loads while responding to changing generation and storage conditions.
-Sensor sampling, control responsiveness, display load, logging, and communication traffic can therefore matter more than Flash size alone when selecting the MCU.
+Solar-position calculations and axis control use floating-point math and timing-sensitive actuator updates.
+Sensor polling, motor response, display load, logging, and communication traffic can therefore matter more than Flash size alone when selecting the MCU.

 ### Installation

-The easiest way to install this controller is to utilize the Arduino IDE library manager, or through a package manager such as PlatformIO.
-Otherwise, simply download this controller and extract its files into a `Simple-SolarTracker-Arduino` folder in your Arduino custom libraries folder, typically found in your `[My ]Documents\Arduino\libraries` folder (Windows), or `~/Documents/Arduino/libraries/` folder (Linux/OSX).
+Installation through the Arduino IDE Library Manager or a package manager such as PlatformIO is the simplest option.
+Manual installation consists of extracting the library into a `Simple-SolarTracker-Arduino` directory under the Arduino custom libraries directory, typically `[My ]Documents\Arduino\libraries` on Windows or `~/Documents/Arduino/libraries/` on Linux/macOS.

-From there, you can make a local copy of one of the example sketches based on the kind of system setup you want to use.
-If you are unsure of which, we recommend the Dual-Axis Tracking Example, as it is our standard implementation built for most common system setups and only requires changing setup defines at the top of the file.
+The Simple LDR Example is the recommended starting point because it is the smallest practical tracking system.
+The DA Tracking Example is the larger integrated reference.

-Storage constrained MCUs (< 512kB Flash, particularly <= 256kB) may need further setup file/max-sizes tweaking, and possibly external storage hardware (such as EEPROM or SD Card - see the Data Writer example for more details).
-Modern MCUs with lots of Flash storage can instead simply build the Full System Example (TODO: Still a WIP - use DA Tracking Example for right now).
+Storage-constrained MCUs (< 512kB Flash, particularly <= 256kB) may require smaller feature sets, adjusted max-size defines, or external EEPROM/SD storage; see the Data Writer Example.
+Modern MCUs with larger Flash and SRAM can enable more of the controller at once.

 ### Host Tests

-Core logic and source checks can be run without a tracker or Arduino connected:
+Host-side tests can be run with CMake:

 ```sh
 cmake -S tests -B build-host